openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/type/string-tensor-pack-15.rst

 .. meta::
-  :description: Learn about StringTensorPack-15 - data movement operation which packs a concatenated batch of strings into a batched string tensor.
+  :description: Learn about StringTensorPack-15 - operation which packs a concatenated batch of strings into a batched string tensor.

 **Versioned name**: *StringTensorPack-15*

-**Category**: *Data movement*
+**Category**: *Type*

 **Short description**: *StringTensorPack* transforms a concatenated batch of strings into a string tensor using *begins* and *ends* indices.